ydb-platform/ydb/ydb/apps/dstool/README.md

 ## Do things with storage devices

-A storage device is a hardware data storage installed on one of the cluster's machines and prepared for cluster's use.
+A storage device is a hardware data storage device installed on a cluster's machine and prepared for cluster's use.
 Currently the following types of storage devices are supported:

 * HDD